EMS Compact BylawsAdopted: October 17, 2017

 Section 1.
 Election and Succession.

-The officers of the Commission shall include a chairperson, vice chairperson, secretary and treasurer.
+The officers of the Commission shall include a chairperson, vice chairperson, secretary, and treasurer.
 The officers shall be duly appointed Commissioners.
-Officers shall be elected by the Commission at the annual meeting or any special meeting as provided by the bylaws.
-Except as provided in this section, elected officers shall serve for two years or until their successors are elected by the Commission.
-The vice-chairperson and secretary shall serve an initial term of one year.
-The chairperson and treasurer shall serve an initial term of two years.
-Thereafter, all terms shall be two years.
+Officers shall be elected by the Commission at the full Commission meeting held in the last quarter of each year or any special meeting as provided by the bylaws.
+The chairperson and treasurer shall be elected in even numbered calendar years and the vice-chairperson and secretary shall be elected in odd numbered calendar years.
+All terms shall be two years.
+Officers shall take office immediately following the close of the meeting at which they are elected.
+No commissioner shall serve more than two (2) full consecutive terms in a single elected office.
+Fulfilling an incomplete term is not considered part of the term limit.
 At the end of their term, officers are eligible for re-election.
 The elected officers shall serve without compensation or remuneration, except as provided by the Compact.

 Section 2.
 Removal of Officers.